vitalije/mini_leo/CONTRIBUTING.md

     Now you can make your changes locally.

-5. When you\'re done making changes, check that your changes pass flake8 and the tests, including testing other Python versions with
+5. When you're done making changes, check that your changes pass flake8 and the tests, including testing other Python versions with
     tox: